christmas

 A roscon de reyes Christmas cake on a plate with acorns around it.

 This ring-shaped brioche is beautifully soft, often scented with orange blossom, and decorated with candied fruit, sugar, and sometimes nuts.
-You'll find versions filled with fresh cream, truffle, or custard, but the classic unfilled roscón is just as delicious.
+You'll find versions filled with fresh cream, truffle, or custard, but the classic unfilled roscon is just as good.

-Part of the fun is the surprise hidden inside: each Roscón contains a tiny figurine (the lucky charm) and a dry bean.
-Whoever finds the figurine gets good luck for the year, and whoever finds the bean traditionally has to pay for next year's roscón.
+Part of the fun is the surprise hidden inside.
+Each Roscon contains a tiny figurine and a dry bean.
+Whoever finds the figurine gets good luck for the year, and whoever finds the bean traditionally has to pay for next year's roscon.

 Make Time for a Parade